mistyhx/xinhu-blog/content/blog/how-did-i-build-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ---
-title: How did I built a lightning fast site with Gatsby and Netlify CMS From Scratch
+title: How did I build a lightning fast site with Gatsby and Netlify CMS From Scratch
 date: 2020-07-17T19:36:35.241Z
 description: "Gatsby and Netlify CMS work perfectly together to create high performance and fast speed static websites.
 This article is a tutorial on how